Humphrey Kynaston

 Humphrey Kynaston (died 1534), aka Wild Humphrey Kynaston, was an English highwayman who operated in the Shropshire area.
 The son of the High Sheriff of Shropshire, he was convicted of murder in 1491.
 After being outlawed, he moved into a cave in the area and lived a lifestyle compared to Robin Hood.

 Biography

 Early life

 Kynaston was the youngest son of Sir Roger Kynaston (c.
-1432/1433–1495), High Sheriff of Shropshire, who was thought to have killed Lord Audley at the Battle of Blore Heath, and Roger's second wife, Lady Elizabeth Grey, daughter of Henry Grey, 2nd Earl of Tankerville and Antigone Plantagenet, the legitimised daughter of Humphrey of Lancaster, 1st Duke of Gloucester (son of Henry IV and Mary de Bohun) and second wife Eleanor de Cobham.
+1432/1433–1495), High Sheriff of Shropshire, who was thought to have killed Lord Audley at the Battle of Blore Heath, and Roger's second wife, Lady Elizabeth Grey, daughter of Henry Grey, 2nd Earl of Tankerville and Antigone Plantagenet, the legitimised daughter of Humphrey of Lancaster, 1st Duke of Gloucester (son of Henry IV and Mary de Bohun) and his second wife Eleanor de Cobham.
 He was raised in Myddle Castle, which Roger had inherited from his first wife Elizabeth Cobham.
 He received his "wild" nickname from his outrageous lifestyle, which frequently got him into trouble with the law.
 Kynaston later inherited Myddle Castle from his father, but allowed the estate to fall into disrepair.